CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 Note that if there is no USB stick attached to the RaspberryPi, the periodic backup files are still stored in `/home/pi/sensor-backup` folder.
 Note that there is no historical backup: the backup takes all values and the latest backup overwrite the previous backup.

-At the moment, the restoration of the device from backup files (on USB stick) must be done manually:
+At the moment, the restoration of the device from backup files (from USB stick or backup folder) must be done manually:

 	> cd sensor-backup
-	> /home/pi/scripts/iiwa_rest.sh configs
 	> /home/pi/scripts/restore_everything.sh

-Note: this script will delete all devices and all specific IIWA before restoring the backup ones with a default IIWA configuration.
+Note: this script will delete all devices and all specific IIWA configurations before restoring the backup ones with their backup IIWA configurations.
-But you can backup IIWA configs too, as indicated, and settle back the correct parameters.
-We are thinking on having a more automatic procedure.

 Enjoy!
 C. Pham